programindfr/engine/readme.md

 ## Build

-The engine can compile/cross-compile to Linux/Unix and Windows.
+The engine can compile to Linux/Unix.

 ### Linux/Unix